Early childhood is the foundation on which children build the rest of their lives.

 Through activities in the area of physical development, the boys learn to control their bodies through the development of fine motor skills.

 Elements of personal, social and emotional development are integral to our daily activities.
-We support the boys in developing and maintaining positive relationships, in becoming confident in who they are and what they can do and in managing their feelings and behaviour.
+We support the children in developing and maintaining positive relationships, in becoming confident in who they are and what they can do and in managing their feelings and behaviour.

 We are fortunate to have specialist teaching in Music, Sport and French.
-The boys play in sports fixtures against neighbouring schools and perform in class assemblies and our whole school Christmas celebration.
+The childrens' play in sports fixtures against neighbouring schools and perform in class assemblies and our whole school Christmas celebration.
 The curriculum is further enriched through school outings linked to our topic, for instance visits to the Transport Museum or Painshill Park.